Talion is a finalist for Best SIEM Solution

 Pay the ransom?
 All your worries gone.

-As idealistic as that would be, paying a ransom rarely helps an organisation in the long run – for themselves or for any other business.
+As idealistic as that would be, paying a ransom rarely helps an entity in the long run – for themselves or for any other business.

 Security researchers have noted that “ransomware has become a serious threat to corporations with new samples regularly emerging and APT groups using it in advanced attacks… Executives are forced to make tough decisions about paying the ransom.
 Giving money to criminals is never recommended though, as this doesn’t guarantee that the encrypted data will be returned and it encourages these cybercriminals to do it again.”